-Since the ETF industry was conceived close to two decades ago, innovation has been a hallmark of this rapidly-expanding corner of the investing landscape.
+Since the ETF industry was conceived in 1993, innovation has been a hallmark of this rapidly-expanding corner of the investing landscape.
 Thanks to a unique structure that allows for liquidity, transparency, and tax efficiency, ETFs have quickly and consistently taken market share from other types of securities, bringing newfound flexibility to all types of portfolios.

-If anything, the pace of innovation has accelerated dramatically in recent years; an aggressive product pipeline has produced hundreds of new products in the last several years, many of which are first-to-market ideas that tap in to new asset classes and investment strategies.
+If anything, the pace of innovation has accelerated dramatically in the late 2000s and the early 2010s; an aggressive product pipeline has produced hundreds of new products from 2008 to 2014, many of which are first-to-market ideas that tap in to new asset classes and investment strategies.
 Some of these innovations have benefited investors broadly, while others have been noteworthy primarily to more targeted groups [see 25 Things Every Financial Advisor Should Know About ETFs].
 In case you haven’t been keeping up with all the latest developments in the ETF industry, here’s a quick recap of some of the noteworthy innovations that have enhanced the tools available to advisors and individuals alike:

 Commission Free Tidal Wave

 In addition to a general trend towards lower expense ratios, ETFs have become more cost efficient thanks to a wave of commission free trading platforms that have popped up in an attempt to lure savvy, sophisticated investors.
 A number of different brokerages now offer trading in various ETFs and ETNs commission free, allowing investors to sidestep fees that can make a meaningful contribution to the total cost of ETF investing.